Killeen, Texas: Economy

-According to the city's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are:

 Killeen Mall serves as the city's main shopping destination, and one of two regional shopping malls in Bell County.

-Arts and culture

-Vive Les Arts Theatre

-Killeen is home to Vive Les Arts Theatre, a full-time arts organization which produces several Main Stage and Children's Theatre shows each year.

 Government

 The adoption of the City Charter in 1949 established the council-manager form of government under which the City of Killeen still operates today.
-The mayor is the city's chief elected officer, but he has no administrative power.
-He does, however, preside over the city's seven-member city council, which sets all policy.
+The mayor is the city's chief elected officer.
+The mayor preside over the city's seven-member city council, which sets all policy.
 The city elects its mayor and three council members at large, meaning that every registered voter within the city limits may vote for all four positions.
 The other four council members represent specific districts of the city and are elected by voters living in their districts.
 Terms for the mayor and all council members are two years, with a three-consecutive-term limitation for each office.
 The city holds nonpartisan elections each May.
 The mayor and the at-large council members are elected in even-numbered years, and the four district council members are elected in odd-numbered years.